trailblazer/trailblazer.github.io/gems/operation/representer.md

     #=> '{"title": "Fury","_links":{"self":"/songs/1"}}'

-In `to_json`, the operation's contract will be passed to the representer and rendered using the representer.
+In `to_json`, the operation's _contract_ will be passed to the representer and rendered using the representer.

+If you want to render the model instead (or anything else), override `Operation#represented`.

+    class Create < Trailblazer::Operation
+      include Representer
+      def represented; model; end # will serialize @model instead of @contract.

 ## Composable Interface